-Hook Island is one of the most popular boating destinations in the Whitsunday Islands thanks to its fantastic snorkeling and diving as well as versatile anchorage options offering protection from most winds.
+Hook Island is one of the most popular boating destinations in the Whitsunday Islands, thanks to its fantastic snorkelling, diving and versatile anchorage options offering protection from most winds.

 Not to be missed, Nara is also where you can access the Ngaro cultural site.
 Take the short walk from the small beach deep in the Inlet up to interpretive signage, audio stories and a viewing platform for ancient cave paintings dating back 9000 years.

-Situated right next door to Nara Inlet, Macona Inlet is similarly protected from most sides and offers a comfortable, sheltered anchorage.
-It can be a great alternative anchorage if famous Nara Inlet is busy.
+Situated next door to Nara Inlet, Macona Inlet is similarly protected from most sides and offers a comfortable, sheltered anchorage.
+It can be an excellent alternative anchorage if the famous Nara Inlet is busy.

 There are several sand beaches to explore via tender or kayak when anchored at Macona.
 It isn’t possible to see the cultural site from this Inlet.